typescript-cheatsheets/react/docs/react-types/ComponentProps.md

 ---
-title: ComponentProps<T>
+title: ComponentProps<Element>
 ---

-`ComponentProps<T>` is a utility type that lets you grab all valid props of an element, or infer prop type of a component.
+`ComponentProps<Element>` is a utility type that lets you grab all valid props of an element, or infer prop type of a component.

 :::note

-Prefer `ComponentPropsWithRef<T>` if ref is forwarded and `ComponentPropsWithoutRef<T>` when ref is not forwarded.
+Prefer `ComponentPropsWithRef<Element>` if ref is forwarded and `ComponentPropsWithoutRef<Element>` when ref is not forwarded.

 :::